 Eliminating Silver Skin

-Flip the tenderloin
+Flip the Tenderloin

 Once the silver skin is cut away, flip the tenderloin over.
-On the underside of the tenderloin, there's going to some flaps of meat and fat.
+On the underside of the tenderloin, there are going to be some flaps of meat and fat.
 This is where the tenderloin is connected to the skeletal structure of the animal.
 This needs to be cleaned up too.
-All you can really do is cut it all away.
-Keep your knife as flat as possible and make long, smooth slices until the flaps are removed.
-The flaps can be used to make skewers or broth, so they aren't going to waste.

-What to do with the extra pieces
+What to Do with the Extra Pieces

 At one end of the beef tenderloin, there are two extra pieces of meat.
-These can be left on, but in the interest of even cooking, it's better to take them off, but of course, they aren't going to go to waste.
+These can be left on, but in the interest of even cooking, it is better to take them off -- but of course, they are not going to go to waste.
 To cut the pieces away, use your knife and make long, smooth slices down the outside edge of the tenderloin.
-The separation between the tenderloin and the other meat pieces will be more obvious with the smaller piece than the bigger piece, but it shouldn't be too difficult either way.
-What you should have once those pieces are cutaway is a fully cleaned beef tenderloin.
+The separation between the tenderloin and the other meat pieces will be more obvious with the smaller piece than the bigger piece, but it should not be too difficult either way.

 To Tie or Not To Tie

-At this point, you can cut the tenderloin into steaks or tie it to be cooked whole.
-If you are cutting it into steaks, trim the tapered ends and add them to the scrap pile.
-This will help you get more equally sized steaks.
 If you are roasting the tenderloin whole, as I prefer to do, you are going to want to tie it.
-This isn't strictly necessary, but it helps the tenderloin keep its shape when cooked and helps it cook more evenly.
+This is not strictly necessary, but it helps the tenderloin keep its shape when cooked and helps it cook more evenly.
 Use butcher's twine to tie the tenderloin.
 Butcher's twine is a 100% cotton string that you can buy in most grocery stores.

-Tieing the Tenderloin
+Tying the Tenderloin

 There are a few ways to tie the tenderloin.
-The first way is to cut 12 10-inch pieces of twine and tie each one evenly around the tenderloin.
-The second way and the one I prefer is to use butcher's knots.
+The first way is to cut 12 ten-inch pieces of twine and tie each one evenly around the tenderloin.
+The second way, and the one I prefer, is to use butcher's knots.
 Tie one end of the twine around one end of the tenderloin.
 Make a big loop with the twine and twist it twice.
 Thread the tenderloin through the loop and pull it tight.
 The loop will tighten around the tenderloin.
-Do the same thing again and space the second loop out from the first one by about an inch.
-Repeat until the whole tenderloin is tied, then cut the string and tie it off with any basic knot.
-This technique takes some practice, but once you get the hang of it, it becomes the easiest way to tie any roast.

 The Scraps

 Waste not!
 The scraps from your tenderloin, including the chain and trimmed fat, are perfect for making stocks or other dishes like skewers, stir-fries, or stroganoff.
 Every part of the tenderloin can contribute to a delicious meal.
+I like to separate the scraps into two piles: one for usable meat (skewers, stir-fry, ground beef) and one for fat and sinew (stock or discard).

 Cooking the Tenderloin